 Storage: Store refrigerated, between 2°C and 8°C (36°F and 46°F).
 Do not freeze.
 Protect from light, keep in package until use.

 17 PATIENT COUNSELING INFORMATION

-Advise patients to consult their surgeon if pain, redness, or itching develops.
+Advise patients to consult their eye care professional, if pain, redness, or itching develops.